TheMightyAmondee/GoodbyeAmericanEnglish/README.md

 To break it down:

 The PreserveType is the preserve to change.
-Either: "Juice", "Wine", "Pickles", "Jelly", "Wild Honey" or "Honey".
+Either: "Juice", "Wine", "Pickles", "Jelly", "Roe", "Wild Honey" or "Honey".
 Edits for "Wild Honey" replaces the entire object name.

 The EditType can be one of "prefix" or "suffix".
 Basically, put the preserve word before "prefix" or after "suffix" the object name.
 Either will replace the entire name for "Wild Honey".